crazyhottommy/pyflow-chromForest/README.md

 ## Snakemake workflow for epilogos on chromHMM data

-chromHMM is to detect
+[chromHMM](http://compbio.mit.edu/ChromHMM/) is software for learning and characterizing chromatin states based on a multivariate Hidden Markov Model.
+ChromHMM can integrate multiple chromatin datasets such as ChIP-seq data of various histone modifications to discover de novo the major re-occuring combinatorial and spatial patterns of marks.

-epilogos is developed to summarise multiple chromHMM profiles across samples.
+[epilogos](https://github.com/Altius/epilogos) is developed to summarise multiple chromHMM profiles across samples.
+From here https://epilogos.altiusinstitute.org/ , you can visualize pre-computed epilogos for various ENCODE/epigenomeRoadmap tissue and cell lines.

 epilogos can only run in a  per-chromosome manner.
 That's why I wrote this snakemake workflow to simplify this process.